This is an Insight article, written by a selected partner as part of GIR's co-published content. Read more on Insight

 33 Is it common practice in your country to prepare a document setting out terms of reference or investigatory scope before commencing an internal investigation?
 What issues would it cover?

 It is certainly best practice to prepare a terms of reference or scoping document before commencing an internal investigation.
-Ideally, it would cover the following:
+Ideally, it would cover at least the following:

 - the matters to be investigated, including the limits of the investigation, and what is outside its scope;

 - the purpose of the investigation, including (if applicable) whether it is for the purposes of providing legal advice to the organisation or if proceedings may be in contemplation;

 - what the confidentiality expectations for the investigation are;

 - the relevant internal rules, codes, policies and procedures that will govern the investigation;

 - whether the investigation will include interviews and, if so, a general description of who might be interviewed;